thisisharrison/app-academy/README.md

 Coursework for [App Academy](https://www.appacademy.io/immersive/curriculum?location=san-francisco), taken via a/A Open which is a Remote/Part-time course.

 ## Course Work (links to my homework and projects from each section)
-The a/A course is split into a few major sections: Ruby, SQL, Rails, JavaScript, React and [MERN](https://github.com/thisisharrison/Twitter-clone).
+The a/A course is split into a few major sections: Ruby, SQL, Rails, JavaScript, React, [MERN](https://github.com/thisisharrison/Twitter-clone), and Data Structures and Algorithms.

 ### Pre-Work
 * [Software Engineering Foundations](https://github.com/thisisharrison/app-academy/tree/master/Software%20Engineering%20Foundations)